se-edu/se-book/oop/inheritance/dynamicAndStaticBinding/text.md

     }
 }
 ```
-However, at runtime s can receive an object of any sub class of `Staff`.
+However, at runtime s can receive an object of any subclass of `Staff`.
 That means the `adjustSalary(int)` operation of the actual subclass object will be called.
 If the subclass does not override that operation, the operation defined in the superclass (in this case, `Staff` class) will be called.

 </tip-box>